E&ICT Academy, IIT Guwahati and Imarticus Learning Launch Advanced Program in Generative AI - www.lokmattimes.com

 E&ICT Academy, IIT Guwahati and Imarticus Learning Launch Advanced Program in Generative AI

-PNN New Delhi [India], June 19: Established in 1994, IIT Guwahati is designated as an Institute of National Importance ...
+New Delhi (India), June 19: Established in 1994, IIT Guwahati is designated as an Institute of National Importance and ...

 Artificial intelligence has taken the leap with Generative AI.
 Given its ability to profoundly support human skills and expertise, it is built to disrupt the way we work, transforming the workforce of tomorrow.
 It is imperative that professionals not only understand the possibilities of Generative AI but also equip themselves with the knowledge to navigate inevitable organisational changes.